Tskit for phylogenetics#

 Integer node and edge IDs#

-The plot above labels nodes by their name, but internally the tskit library relies heavily on integer IDs.
+The plot above labels nodes by name, but internally the tskit library relies heavily on integer IDs.
 Here’s the same tree with node IDs plotted instead:

 tree = ts.first()